How PowerSellers Perform so Well on eBay

 So why should a seller want to become a PowerSeller, particularly if the status no longer offers visible cues to buyers in search listings?

-- The Top-Rated Seller Goal: The PowerSeller status is a step on the path toward Top-Rated Seller status and the benefits in fees discounts, marketing (the prominent Top-Rated Seller logo) and search placement that the Top-Rated Seller status offers.
+The PowerSeller status is a step on the path toward Top-Rated Seller status and the benefits in fees discounts, marketing (the prominent Top-Rated Seller logo) and a user search placement that the Top-Rated Seller status offers.

 Advantages in Sum

 Together these advantages tend to ensure that PowerSellers become more successful over time, and ultimately, make their way toward Top-Rated Seller status.
 And that’s the goal.
 Though the special benefits enjoyed by PowerSellers have at times been controversial amongst other eBay members who may feel that such inequality weakens or runs counter to a sense of fairness that otherwise seems central to eBay’s ideals, it is in eBay’s best interest to support its PowerSeller community.